binhex/documentation/docker/faq/vpn.md

 1. Left click icon and 'Edit' container and toggle advanced view (top right).
 2. In 'Extra Parameters' enter ```--net=container:<vpn container name>```.
 3. Go to 'Network Type' and select 'none'.
-4. Remove any ports defined (not required as we will be accessing it via vpn container).
+4. Remove all ports defined (no ports required as we will be accessing it via the vpn container).
 5. Click on 'Apply'.

 **Container running VPN**
 1. Left click icon and 'Edit' container and toggle advanced view (top right).
 2. Click on 'Add another Path, Port, Variable, Label or Device' and add in a 'config type' of 'port'.
-3. Enter in Web UI port for 'container port' and any non conflicting port number for 'Host Port' (host port must not be used by another container).
+3. Enter in the applications Web UI port for 'container port' and any non conflicting port number for 'Host Port' (host port must not be used by another container).
-4. Edit 'ADDITIONAL_PORTS' env var and put Web UI port number in value, if multiple ports required then use a comma to separate.
+4. Edit 'ADDITIONAL_PORTS' env var and put applications Web UI port number in the 'value', if multiple ports required then use a comma to separate.
 5. Click on 'Apply'.

-Final step is to restart the container that's running through the VPN, this is required due to changes in the VPN Containers settings and thus it must rebind the network after the re-creation of the VPN container (changes to any container means deletion and re-creation of container).

 **Notes**
 1. Please keep in mind that when defining connections from an application to another application in the same container network (as is the case in this scenario) then **you will need to set the host to 'localhost' and NOT the LAN IP address**, this is because the applications are now bound to the same network and thus should communicate over 'localhost' and NOT the unRAID host IP address.